Data-and-Trust-Alliance/DPS/specification.md

 ### 3.3.2 Outcome

-Minh’s evaluation of the "Consumer Spending Patterns 2020-2024" dataset through the lens of the Data Provenance Standard significantly enhanced ProForma Financial Services’ AI algorithms for customer credit card offerings, ensuring both heightened personalization and strict adherence to international data regulations.
+Minh’s evaluation of the "Consumer Spending Patterns 2020-2024" dataset through the lens of the Data Provenance Standards significantly enhanced ProForma Financial Services’ AI algorithms for customer credit card offerings, ensuring both heightened personalization and strict adherence to international data regulations.
 This approach improved the precision and effectiveness of the company’s AI models and ensured compliance, data privacy, and seamless integration with existing systems, paving the way for responsible and innovative use of AI insights in the financial sector.
 The outcome includes:

 - Better business case alignment
   - By not relying solely on high-level dataset descriptions, this process elevated the focus on standards and metadata for business case alignment and ultimate success.